wang-haoxian/sharockys.github.io/content/en/posts/metallb_k3s/index.md

 To choose between Layer 2 and BGP mode in MetalLB, you need to consider your specific network environment and requirements.
 If you have access to BGP and want a more scalable and flexible solution, BGP mode may be the better choice.
 If BGP is not available or you prefer a simpler solution, Layer 2 mode may be the better choice.

+## What did MetalLB actually do?
+MetalLB assigns an IP address to a LoadBalancer service from the address range that you specify.
+This IP address is then used to access the service.
+Then it broadcasts the IP address of the LoadBalancer service to the local network using ARP (Yep, just yelling to everyone in the same network).
+This allows traffic to be correctly routed to the service, providing high availability and fault tolerance for your applications.

+With MetalLB, instead of using NodePort, or Ingress which onkly works with HTTP/HTTPS traffic, you can use LoadBalancer service to expose your application to the outside world, thus making the effect of cloud-provisioned Load Balancer.

 ## How to set up MetalLB in K3S

 It’s easy to setup MetalLB.
 Historically we use helm, but now it’s recommended to use Manifest: